-To program the unit for Example 1 Level Monitoring with alarms by using the Quick Setup menu proceed as follows.
+To program the Ultra 5 for Example 1 Level Monitoring with Alarms by using the Quick Setup menu proceed as follows.
+If required to access Program Mode, key in the passcode 1997 and press ENTER

-Using the 'right' arrow key go to the Quick Setup menu press ENTER and as prompted, by the questions, select the relevant option and ENTER.
+At the Quick Setup menu press ENTER and as prompted, by the questions, select the relevant option and ENTER.

-Question Option
+QUESTION OPTION

 Level/Volume 1 = Level App.

-Control 0 = No Control

-No. of Alarms 2 = 2 Alarms
+No. of alarms 2 = 2 Alarms

-Type Alarm 1 1 = High
+Type alarm 1 1 = High

-Alarm No 1 1 = Set Relay 1
+Alarm no.1 1 = Set to relay 1

-Type Alarm 2 2 = Low
+Type alarm 2 2 = Low

-Alarm No 2 2 = Set Relay 2
+Alarm no.2 2 = Set relay 2

 Xducer (P101) 2 = dB6

 Material (P102) 1 = Liquid

-Measnt Units (P104) 1 = metres
+Measurement units (P104) 1 = Metres

-Empty Level (P105) 3.5 (metres)
+Empty Level (P105) 3.5m

-Span (P106) 2.8 (metres)
+Span (P106) 2.8m

-Programming is now complete and the unit can be returned to the run mode, press CANCEL until Run Mode?
-Is displayed on the LCD press ENTER, and the Level Star 5 will return to the Run Mode.
+Programming is now complete, and the unit can be returned to the run mode, press CANCEL until Run Mode?
+Is displayed on the LCD press ENTER, and the Ultra 5 will return to the Run Mode.

-If relay setpoints do not meet the exact requirements of the application, they can be modified to suit by pressing ENTER when, "For More Options Hit Enter", is displayed and entering new values to relay setpoints as required.
+If relay setpoints do not meet the exact requirements of the application, they can be modified to suit by pressing ENTER when, "For More Options Hit Enter", is displayed, and entering new values to relay setpoints as required.
 Alternatively, the relevant relay setpoint can be accessed either by the main menu system or directly via parameter number and changed as necessary.